fkretlow/figurato/docs/finale.md

 #### Text expressions

 If you only need a few standard figures you can also define a new category for text expressions and create a single expression for every figure.
-(Same here, make sure you set the font to ‘Figurato’, not ‘Figurato Standard’.)

 #### Chords